How can believers go into the final seven years, if God has not appointed them to wrath?

 I firmly refute the possibility of a Pre-tribulation Rapture, even though it is anticipated by many.
 However, I believe there very well could be a Mid-tribulation Rapture.
 The main Pre-wrath Rapture event will not take place until after the Sixth Seal has been opened (when God's "children" will be caught up and away).
 It is only after that point that the saved believers are seen in heaven, as the multitude in white robes (Revelation 7:9,10).
 Then, soon after the opening of the Seventh Seal, His righteous wrath will begin.
 I believe that, most likely, God's wrath will transpire during the seventh year.

-John indicated that "the woman" (that is, an Israeli remnant) will escape and be taken care of "for a time, times and half a time"—that is, "for a year, two years, and half a year," or 3½ years.
+John indicated that an Israeli remnant of "the woman" will escape and be taken care of "for a time, times and half a time"—that is, "for a year, two years, and half a year," or 3½ years.
 This will be the final half of the 70th Week.
 During this same period, Satan's rage will increase:

 Return to Email Questions and Ted’s Responses